This post may contain affiliate links.

-Easy One Pan Steak and Eggs
+Easy Steak and Eggs Recipe

-Ingredients Needed for Steak and Eggs
+Best Steak for Steak and Eggs

-Steak: there are so many types of steak to choose from, but skirt steak is ideal for this recipe.
+There are so many types of steak to choose from, but skirt steak is ideal for this recipe.
 It’s quick cooking and flavorful.
 If your butcher has the option, purchase an outside skirt steak (as opposed to inside).

 Flank steak will also work here if you can’t find a skirt steak.
 Once cooked and rested, be sure to slice the steak against the grain.
 This is essential for this cut of beef!
 Learn more about how versatile skirt steak is and how to cook it!